Rand Stats

 DESCRIPTION

-During development of a module, you may want to run only one or more of the tests in its test files to see how your code is coming along; you may not yet care whether the other tests pass or not or you may just not want to have to wait for them to finish.
+During development of a module, you may want to run only one or more of the tests in its test files to see how your code is coming along; you may not yet care whether the other tests pass or not or you may just not want to have to wait for them to finish or to clutter up the screen.

 The traditional way to run tests separately is to have them in different files, but this can lead to having many of them and it might be hard to find which ones are relevant at any point during development.